-- Low-Income Distributed Generation Sub-program Project Barriers: Continue to reduce barriers to development of DG projects.
-This may include exploring where program requirements can be reduced, reducing or removing the waiting period between disclosure and contract execution, and reducing the batch requirement for the first set of projects.
-Also increase outreach to Illinois Solar for All Approved Vendors to encourage them to develop more standard offers for the list provided to potential participants, and work with the Chicago Porch and Roof Replacement Program and similar programs to target households that may have already had roof repair. - Utility Screening: Future legislation could be considered that specifies how utilities engage with ILSFA and provides funding to support other aspects of project development. - Limit Program Changes: Program design changes should focus on refinements that reduce barriers to participation in the Low-Income Distributed Generation sub-program.
-This will allow the Program Administrator to focus on streamlining project development and implementation processes. - ILSFA Website: The ILSFA website design can be improved to make it easier to find information and understand the program. - ILSFA Portal: The portal has been adapted as the program has grown, and there are opportunities to streamline, reduce redundancies and increase user-friendly design elements. - Green Bank: Develop plans for how a Green Bank can aid Illinois Solar for All Approved Vendors in project financing if enabling legislation is enacted. - Stakeholder Outreach: Implement proactive outreach to stakeholders beyond current email blasts, and engage Community Action Agencies and other organizations that serve lowincome households. - DG Screening: Develop and implement a process to work collaboratively with the community action agencies that administer LIHEAP and IHWAP. - Part II Process: Reduce challenges with document and photo uploading, job training document collection, and documentation redundancies.
+- Limit Program Changes: Program design changes should focus on refinements that reduce barriers to participation in the Low-Income Distributed Generation sub-program.
+This will allow the Program Administrator to focus on streamlining project development and implementation processes. - ILSFA Website: The ILSFA website design can be improved to make it easier to find information and understand the program. - ILSFA Portal: The portal has been adapted as the program has grown, and there are opportunities to streamline, reduce redundancies and increase user-friendly design elements. - Green Bank: Develop plans for how a Green Bank can aid Illinois Solar for All Approved Vendors in project financing if enabling legislation is enacted. - Stakeholder Outreach: Implement proactive outreach to stakeholders beyond current email blasts, and engage Community Action Agencies community action agencies and other organizations that serve low-income households. - DG Screening: Develop and implement a process to work collaboratively with the community action agencies that administer LIHEAP and IHWAP. - Part II Process: Reduce challenges with document and photo uploading, job training document collection, and documentation redundancies.

 The Agency plans to begin the process of selecting an Evaluator for the next two-year period starting in the spring of 2022.
 The Evaluator selection process will include opportunities for stakeholder input in the evaluation design.
+The next phase of evaluation of the Illinois Solar for All Program will include evaluation of pilot programs proposed in this Chapter.